AntonVanAssche/md-headers.nvim/.github/WIKI/Usage.md

 To utilize the Markdown Headers plugin, follow these instructions for efficient navigation within Neovim.

-# 1. Displaying Headings
+# 1. Commands

+To utilize the Markdown Headers plugin for efficient navigation within Neovim, follow these instructions:

+## 1.1 MarkdownHeaders

-To use the Markdown Headers plugin, execute the `:MarkdownHeaders` command.
-This command triggers a floating window that displays a list of headings in the current buffer.
-The list includes both Markdown and HTML headings.
+Execute the `:MarkdownHeaders` command to trigger a floating window displaying a list of headings in the current buffer.
+This list includes both Markdown and HTML headings.

+## 1.2 MarkdownHeadersClosest

+For enhanced and precise navigation, activate the plugin with the cursor preemptively placed at the current heading using the `:MarkdownHeadersClosest` command.
+This functionality facilitates focused navigation within the Markdown file, aligning the cursor with the specific heading you are actively editing.

 # 2. Navigation